Urban Affairs Forum l Does Canada need a National Architecture Policy?

 Join us for a virtual fireside chat with representatives of some of Toronto’s leading city-building organizations, who will share their own perspectives on the process and content of the emerging National Architecture Policy for Canada, responding to the nationally formulated “Rise for Architecture” Vision.

-- Megan Torza, Chair, Toronto Society of Architects
+- Megan Torza, Partner at DTAH, Chair of the Toronto Society of Architects

-- Catherine Nasmith, Architecture Conservancy of Ontario, Toronto Branch
+- Catherine Nasmith, Principal at Catherine Nasmith Architect, President of the Architecture Conservancy of Ontario, Toronto Branch

-- Toon Dreessen, Steering Committee Member, Rise for Architecture
+- Toon Dreessen, President at Architects DCA, Steering Committee Member, Rise for Architecture

 This event is part of the 2021 DesignTO festival.